A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 Consulting

-In addition to litigation, I maintained a robust counseling practice throughout my career.
-I have substantial expertise in crafting thorough, well-reasoned, and—most important—defensible opinions on behalf of clients.
-I have been a trusted advisor to a wide range of clients from individuals, to small and medium enterprises, to multinational corporations.
-I counsel and advise on a wide variety of issues ranging from antitrust and unfair competition, trade secrets, data, privacy, and intellectual property development and portfolio management.
-I develop and execute effective acquisition and enforcement programs, as well as anticipated and effectively defend against competitor, as well as non-practicing entity, challenges.
-Decades of experience enable me to accurately appreciate and understand the business challenges facing my clients and craft effective legal strategies to achieve their business goals.
+The most effective litigation strategy is to prepare in advance.
+It is critical to secure thorough, well-reasoned, and—most important—defensible legal opinions.
+Experience representing individuals, small and medium enterprises, and multinational corporations provides you a depth of expertise ranging from antitrust and unfair competition, trade secrets, data, privacy, and intellectual property development to portfolio management.
+Develop and execute effective acquisition and enforcement programs.
+Anticipate and effectively defend against competitor, as well as non-practicing entity, challenges.
+Decades of experience provide an appreciation and understanding of the business challenges you face.
+Let me help you craft effective legal strategies to achieve your business goals.

 “When I learned that Patrick Coyne had retired from practicing law to launch a mediation and arbitration practice, my immediate reaction was that he had exactly the right skill set—and that he quickly would be in high demand.
 I worked closely with Patrick for 15 years, hiring him to represent one of our business units in numerous complex and significant intellectual property and commercial litigation matters.